yaap-mojito/releases/README.md

 Can you build MiCamera in the ROM?

 - No. You can use custom mods out there for it.
-We will not build it in the ROM.
+I will not build it in the ROM.

 Can I flash DFE?